annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/stackedicon.md

     ![](<images/stackedicon-image-10.png>)

-1. On the **Properties** tab, set any of the optional properties for the icons, for example, the size and color.
+1. On the **Properties** tab, set any of the optional properties for the icons, for example, the front and back icons as well as the size and color of the icon.

     ![](<images/stackedicon-image-7.png>)